jmclinn/253midterm/README.md

 As you can see, the more strings concatenated, the more times BINARY_ADD needs to be called.
 The .join() function on the other hand optimizes by building a tuple to handle the multiple concatenations at the same time.

-We hope this walkthrough and explanation of string concatenation is helful!
+We hope this walkthrough and explanation of string concatenation is helpful!